Changissnz/selfinterest/README.md

 layer above the description via artificial axiom; there cannot be judgment without the experience of perception or a blind choice.
-Tragedy is one category of suffering, and suffering is a topic very widely discussed because, for the human being, it is a universal concept.
-Transcendentalism is one broad field of thought that has attempted to alleviate suffering by sentient beings who, upon finding stability in certain environments and labors, become disgruntled with the metaphysical maze of artificial axioms, alleged by them to dictate their decisions, restricting their
+Tragedy is one category of suffering, and suffering is a topic very widely discussed because for the human being, it is a universal concept.
+Transcendentalism is a broad field of thought that has attempted to alleviate suffering by sentient beings who, upon finding stability in certain environments and labors, become disgruntled with the metaphysical maze of artificial axioms, alleged by them to dictate their decisions, restricting their